syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Calendar-UI-Customization.md

 ---
 layout: post
-title: Calendar customization in WinUI CalendarDateRangePicker | Syncfusion
+title: Customize Calendar in WinUI CalendarDateRangePicker | Syncfusion
 description: Learn here all about how to customize the calendar in Syncfusion WinUI Calendar DateRange Picker (SfCalendarDateRangePicker) control and more.
 platform: winui
 control:  SfCalendarDateRangePicker